Atlanta Negligent Security Attorneys

 Crime plagues the city of Atlanta.
 In one year alone, metropolitan Atlanta recorded 8,549 robberies, 35,425 burglaries, and 12,452 aggravated assaults.
 With high crime rates throughout the urban areas of Atlanta, almost every public establishment has the responsibility of providing proper security measures for shoppers and visitors.
 The courts typically consider failure to maintain reasonably secure premises, resulting in bodily injury or property loss, negligence – possibly resulting in compensation to the victim.
-To pursue your own compensation, seek help from Butler Prather LLP of Atlanta.
+To pursue your own compensation, seek help from Atlanta or Columbus premises liability lawyers at Butler Prather LLP.

 Many people don’t realize that lack of adequate security on a property falls into the category of premises liability.
 A property owner’s duty to provide a safe environment for guests and visitors includes lending the right level of security for locations with known – or should-be-known – dangers.
 An owner is negligent if he or she knew, or reasonably should have known, about the risk of incidents such as theft, mugging, or assault and did nothing to prevent these harms.
 Methods of prevention may include: